 Carry trading is when traders borrow money in a low-interest currency and invest it in a high-interest one, making money off the interest difference.
 This plan works best when currency values stay pretty stable.

-To plan a carry trade, a trader would look at how interest rates have changed and how those shifts affected currency pairs.
-A well-known example is when traders borrowed in Japanese yen (which had low rates) and invested in Australian dollars (higher rates), pocketing the difference in interest.
+To plan a carry trade, a trader would examine how interest rates have changed and how those shifts affected currency pairs.
+A well-known example is when traders borrowed Japanese yen (which had low rates) and invested in Australian dollars (which had higher rates), pocketing the difference in interest.

 Following the Trend